IRT-SystemX/InteractiveAI/docs/developer-guide.md

 ## 3. Running the Application<a name="running-the-application"></a>

-The Cab Assistant Platform can be run in different modes, depending on your development needs.
+The InteractiveAI Assistant Platform can be run in different modes, depending on your development needs.
 The initial setup mentioned in the README file remains mandatory anyway.
 If you encounter any issues, please refer to our [troubleshooting guide](docs/troubleshooting.md).

 ### Running Recommendation Service (Dev Mode using docker)